derekTurner/IT-docs-24/Block_REACT/section_6/tictactoe.md

 Now a simple react Noughts and crosses game can be created.

-This follows a [basic tutorial](https://react.dev/learn/tutorial-tic-tac-toe) on the React website and refers to the version by [thomasJonStrup](https://github.com/thomasjonstrup/react-tic-tac-toe/tree/master)
+This follows a [basic tutorial](https://react.dev/learn/tutorial-tic-tac-toe) on the React website.

 I am not following the tutorial through to the very end, which you can.

- There is a very good javascript (not typescript) example of hooks based solution worked through to the end at  ["Tic Tac Toe - with React Hooks"](https://www.freecodecamp.org/news/learn-how-to-build-tic-tac-toe-with-react-hooks/)

-This leads the reader through the [scrimba site](https://scrimba.com/scrim/cPkGD8Sm?pl=pgGEGtW)
+ There is a very good tutorial which covers a tic-tac-toe appliccation and uses the MUI css framework to add a little style at  ["How to make Tic-Tac-Toe in React & Typescript Application"](https://beverlybuilds.medium.com/tic-tac-toe-react-typescript-application-4c53cc743279)

+The vite server serves from the src directory so you can copy the current src directory to src-demo and then edit into the src directory replacing the current contents.

+This example will use [styled components](https://styled-components.com/), so inside react 24.

+>npm install styled-components

 ## Components